emirsavran/linkvote/README.md

 # LinkVOTE Challenge

 This is a simple app to record links and vote them using localStorage API.
+Working demo can be found [here](https://emirsavran.com/linkvote).
 This project is built with [React](https://reactjs.org/) and [Material-UI](https://material-ui.com/).

 ## Known Issues and Deficiencies